-The great outdoors is central to Australia’s attraction, with splendid vistas ranging from volcanic plateaux, rainforests and glorious coastline to the vast swathes of the Outback.
+The great outdoors is central to Australia’s attraction, with splendid landscapes ranging from volcanic plateaux, rainforests and glorious coastline to the vast swathes of the Outback.
 The best way to explore the stunning scenery and its heritage is on foot and a range of options are possible for multi-day walking experiences ranging from leisurely coastal walks such as the Great Coastal Walk in Victoria and the Bay of Fires Lodge Walk in Tasmania to challenging treks such as the Larapinta Trail in Northern Territory or the Overland Trek across Cradle Mountain and the Lake St Clair National Park.

 Australia’s human history is wrought with tales of success and failure of countless pioneers and adventurers as well as the indigenous inhabitants.
 Much of this is still evident on walks through even the most remote regions.
 On the Freycinet Peninsula in eastern Tasmania, walkers follow bush tracks through coastal forests once trodden by Aboriginal Oyster Bay Tasmanians some 30,000 years ago.
 More recent human heritage is marked by the shipwrecks of early British settlers 200 years ago on the Victoria coast and former penal settlements on Tasmania.